BaiyangZhang/oldBlog/_posts/Confinement-in-Toy-Models.md

 If we require $g(x,t)\mid_{x=\infty} = 0$ at the boundary, then in the eyes of $g(x,t)$, the boundary of space is compactified to a single point.
 For example, supposed the space is a two dimensional plane, then in the eyes of $g$, the boundary of the plane, namely $\mathbb{S}^1$ is effectively the same as a point, since $g(x,t)$ is force to take the same value everywhere on the $\mathbb{S}^1$, and the topology of the space will be $\mathbb{R}^2$ with its boundary compactified to a single point, namely
 $$\mathbb{R}^{2}\cup \text{boundary}\cong\mathbb{S}^2.$$

 Depend on the sign of $\mu^2$ in the Lagrangian, there are two possibilities.
 If $\mu^2$ is positive, we have a massive scalar $\phi$ and a massless gauge field $A^\mu$.
 The interaction is the usual Coulomb interaction.
 In $1+1$ dimension, the Gauss's law suggest that the force between two charges does not decrease as the distance increases, consequently it costs infinite energy to separate two charges infinite far away, which is called confinement.
-Note that different people might use different definitions of confinement and sometimes it becomes pointless to discuss whether there exists confinement or not.
+Note that different people might use different definitions of confinement and it can by annoying.

 In $1+1$ dimensions there is also no photon.
 An easy way to see this is to go back to the classical electrodynamics, where photons are electro-magnetic waves vibrating in the transverse direction as opposed to its propagating direction.
 However in 1-dimensional space there is no such thing as "transverse direction", thus there can be no electro-magnetic wave solutions.
 This suggests that there is also no photon in $1+1$ dimension.

-The spectrum in $1+1$ dimension consists of bound states of particle-anti-particle pairs, which are stable due to the confinement, and the fact that they cannot decay into pair of photons, for there exists no photon.
+The spectrum in $1+1$ dimension consists of bound states of particle-antiparticle pairs, which are stable due to the confinement, and the fact that they cannot decay into pair of photons, since there exists no photon.

-For the other case where $\mu^2<0$ the potential takes the shape of a double well in $1+1$ dimension, or a Mexico hat in $2+1$ dimension.
+Where $\mu^2<0$ the potential takes the shape of a double well in $1+1$ dimension, or a Mexico hat in $2+1$ dimension.
 The spontaneous symmetry breaking has many consequences,
 - the scalar particle has mass $\frac{\mu}{\sqrt{ 2 }}$,
 - the gauge boson has mass $\frac{\mu e}{\sqrt{ \lambda }}$.